liis-dev-team/simple-react-native/README.md

 The best library to use when you need to do something with device orientation.

+ Problems:
+- Imperative orientation change doesn't work out of the box on iPad.
+You need to disable all orientations except portrait in Xcode for it to work.
+Yet this brings the problem when you launch your app your splash Screen will be displayed only in the portrait mode

 ### [react-native-popover-view](https://github.com/steffeydev/react-native-popover-view) 💚

 React Native Popover component